Quote of the Day

 - Brian Cox (physicist), tweeted this review of 'The Martian' movie.

 I have used propane for years with my barbecue grill, but I have never used it for heating a space.
-While at university many decades ago, I worked in construction, and we used propane heaters to make working in partially-completed homes more comfortable in the winter.
+I know that there is an Ashland propane delivery provider for people who heat their space this way, but here I just went and got one when I was out.
+While at university many decades ago, I worked in construction, and we used propane heaters to make working in partially completed homes more comfortable in the winter.
 I went to Home Depot and purchased the propane heater shown in Figure 1.
 It is rated to put out 30K to 40K BTU/hr.
 This should provide enough heat to warm my garage so I can work in it comfortably.
 I like the fact that it is small, and I can easily store it during the summer.
 I have too much stuff to manage as it is, and I do not need any more big stuff.

 - Tare Weight (TW)